 When we got home and ate, conversation was pleasant.
 It was mostly about how my last few days had been, as I’d not visited Scotland in fifteen years.
-(Except when her daughter learned that I was a former teacher with a maths degree, and wanted to talk to me about times tables – multiplication tables if you’re American.)
+Then her daughter learned that I was a former teacher with a maths degree, and wanted to talk to me about times tables – multiplication tables if you’re American.

 Before long Isaac left the room, and sat himself on the bottom step to give the iPad his full attention.
 The rest of us finished our food, and our conversation came to its natural conclusion.

 Then I said a sentence that I think changed the evening.

 “Do you mind if I go to the stairs and socialise with Isaac?”